Podcast vs. Webinar: Primary differences

 The primary difference between a podcast and a webinar is pretty simple.
 Podcasts are audio-only, whereas webinars can include multimedia, including audio, video, and graphics.
 That’s the primary difference, but there are quite a few other differentiating factors that can help you decide your best option.
 These additional differences mainly come down to matters of timing, interactivity, features, and accessibility.

 When deciding between a webinar and podcast, the next difference to consider is one of timing.
 Although they can be recorded for future use, webinars happen in real-time as opposed to podcasts, which are, for the most part, pre-recorded.
 This leads to the next significant difference, which is the level of interactivity.
 Because webinars happen in real-time, there is the potential for interaction.
 Participants can respond, ask questions, and otherwise be involved in the live presentation.
+Live Q&A sessions allow your audience to ask questions and receive answers right away!
+During your presentation, you can use the Question Mode to ask questions.
+Your question can be published whenever you're ready and answered when the time is right.
+Even better, you can utilize the Chat feature to answer questions in multiple languages simultaneously.
 Podcasts, on the other hand, are strictly a one-way medium.
 This makes webinars a much better choice when active engagement is critical.

 Webinar or Podcast?
 Which is best for your company?